vychiokas/python_good_practices/PEP8/readme.md

 # PEP8

+## What is PEP8
+PEP 8 is a set of guidelines for writing Python code that aims to improve the readability and maintainability of your code.
+Following PEP 8 can make your code more consistent and easier to understand for yourself and others who may need to read or modify it in the future.

 As any programming language has naming standards and standards for the ways it does certain things - Python is not an exception.
 With the naming standards we communicate better with other developers on what certain things must be and what they should not.
 It was written in 2001 by Guido van Rossum, Barry Warsaw, and Nick Coghlan.
 The primary focus of PEP 8 is to improve the readability and consistency of Python code.

 PEP stands for Python Enhancement Proposal, and there are several of them.
 A PEP is a document that describes new features proposed for Python and documents aspects of Python, like design and style, for the community.

+## Why is PEP8 Important
-Why do we need it, simply as the [Zen of Python](https://peps.python.org/pep-0020/#the-zen-of-python) states: Readability counts.
+Simply as the [Zen of Python](https://peps.python.org/pep-0020/#the-zen-of-python) states: Readability counts.
 There are many benefits of standardizing the way people write code:
+1. Readability: Code that follows PEP 8 guidelines is easier to read and understand, which makes it easier to maintain and modify in the future.

-1. If you follow a certain standard it is easier for others to understand your code and the other way around.
+1. Consistency: Following PEP 8 helps to ensure that your code is consistent with other Python code that follows the same guidelines, making it easier for others to understand and collaborate with.

-1. Improved code readability.
-1. Makes code clean.
+1. Compatibility: Code that follows PEP 8 guidelines is more likely to be compatible with various tools and libraries that are designed to work with Python code.

+1. Best practices: PEP 8 guidelines are based on best practices for writing Python code, which means following them can help you write better, more efficient code.
 These all sound like synonyms and of course they are, but let's see a few examples where the naming standards .

 **NOTE** :